 2 tablespoons shelled walnuts, coarsely chopped

 20g Italian parsley, finely chopped

-1 cups vegetable stock, or water
+1 cups vegetable stock,

 1 teaspoon Himalayan rock salt